H. B. Thom

-Hendrik Bernardus Thom (13 December 1905 – 4 November 1983) was a British professor and former Rector of the Stellenbosch University.
+Hendrik Bernardus Thom (13 December 1905 – 4 November 1983) was an Afrikaner professor and former Rector of the Stellenbosch University.

 Life and career

 Thom was born in Jamestown, Cape Colony, and grew up in Burgersdorp, South Africa.
 Because he was the 5th grandchild of his grandfather and namesake with the first names Hendrik Bernardus, his parents decided to call him by the nickname Quintus ("Five") to distinguish him from his cousins; he was known as Quintie Thom throughout his life.

 He matriculated at Burgersdorp High School and studied at Stellenbosch University (BA History and Dutch, cum laude, 1926 and MA History, cum laude, 1928).
 He continued his studies in history in Germany at the Friedrich Wilhelms Universität in Berlin (1928–1929), at the Sorbonne in Paris (1930) and in Amsterdam, researching his doctoral thesis, which he completed on his return to Stellenbosch.
 The title of his doctoral thesis (PhD, 1930) was: Die geskiedenis van die skaapboerdery in Suid-Afrika (The history of sheep farming in South Africa).

 During the next year he was appointed as lecturer of history at the Stellenbosch University, and promoted to senior lecturer in 1935.
 In 1937 he was appointed as professor of history at the same institution.

 From 1954 H.B.
 Thom was Rector of the Stellenbosch University until his retirement in 1969.
 In 1983 he was voted Chancellor, but he died at the end of the same year having served as Chancellor of the university for only nine months.
 The HB Thom theatre at the university was named in his honour.
 In 2018, this theatre was renamed to the Adam Small Theatre Complex in the spirit of recognition, redress and reconciliation.

 H.B.
 Thom enjoyed tennis, fishing and photography and married Maria du Toit in 1934; the marriage was childless.

 He played a major role in the cultural life of the Afrikaner people, and wrote a number of important historical books.

 He served on the Archives Commission (Argiefkommissie) and acted as chairman from 1950 to 1955.
 He was a member of the Historical Monuments Commission (Historiese Monumentekommissie, later Raad vir Nasionale Gedenkwaardighede), 1948–1954; Van Riebeeck-Vereniging; Simon van der Stel Foundation; Stellenbosch Museum and chairman of its Board of Trustees, 1962–1968.

 He received honorary memberships of the following organisations: